microsoft/MixedRealityToolkit-Unity/README.md

 **External\How To** docs folder is meant to help everyone with migrating forward or any simple doubts they might have about the process.
 Please feel free to grow all these sections.
 We can't wait to see your additions!

-## HoloToolkit contains the following feature areas:
+## MixedRealityToolkit contains the following feature areas:

 1. [Input](Assets/HoloToolkit/Input/README.md)
 2. [Sharing](Assets/HoloToolkit/Sharing/README.md)